janthetrashcan/nstp-profiling-system/README.md

 # Project Setup
+This `README` file serves as a guide to set up the project on your own device.

 ## Prerequesites
 - PHP
 - Composer
 - Node.js

+## Setup
 Run the following commands in a terminal

 `Install composer`